JoeZhao84/CryptoArbitrage/shortTermSignal.md

 ### Usage and Caveat

-Although this signal has good prediction power in the price direction, it does not perform well enough to be profitable(in the 10 days dataset we have).
+Although this signal has good prediction power in the price direction, it does not perform well enough to be profitable on itself(in the 10 days dataset we have).
 A much longer dataset is required to test the profitability and risk control.
 Given taking is usually required to capture such short term and it can easily cost > 5bps, this also becomes a hurdle.
 However, such signal might be useful in combination with the previous 2 strategies to minimize the executioin slippage.